 222 Jersey City Blvd., Jersey City

 Not quite ready to tackle an entire obstacle course?
 They can make their way through the Infinity Climber, a one-of-a-kind netted jungle gym 35 feet high, where children move from platform to platform surrounded by 19 miles of hand-threaded wire protective mesh.
-Up to 50 climbers can explore at once, so it’s great for big groups or climbing with friends.
-Included with admission; $19.99-27.99/kid.
+Included with admission; $22.99-27.99/kid.

 1575 Fairway Blvd., East Stroudsburg, PA

 This course is perfect for beginners and pros alike since you can choose your own adventure based on experience.
 Kids over seven can tackle most courses, but children under 12 are kept off the more difficult levels.
 Pocono KidVentures offers two courses for thrill-seekers ages 4-7 featuring tightropes, rope climbs and wiggly platforms.
-Racing zip lines at Pocono Zip Quest make you feel like you’re flying; nine lines are offered and connected by a ladders and bridges.
+Pocono Zip Quest makes you feel like you’re flying; nine lines are offered and connected by a ladders and bridges.
 Don’t miss the climbing “walls” at TruClimb, where you get to shimmy up a tree like a lumberjack by belaying in a harness (24- and 40-foot climbs available).
-KidVentures will cost you $26-28 including TruClimb, while the zip line will cost you $20.
+KidVentures will cost you $30 including TruClimb, while the zip line will cost you $35.
 Add-on attractions are offered at a discount when you buy multiple admissions.

 Essex County Treetop Adventure